Ask any parent waiting for a daycare spot and you’ll hear the same thing: Canada doesn’t have enough Early Childhood Educators.

 North Bay, Ontario

-UBC’s Faculty of Education offers a program of courses that lead to the BC Early Childhood Education (ECE) Assistant and Basic Certificates.
-These credentials are required by the Ministry of Children and Family Development to work in early childhood settings (ages birth to five years) in BC.
-Upon completion of the courses in the program, graduates apply to the BC ECE Registry for certification.
+UBC’s Faculty of Education offers the coursework required for the BC Early Childhood Education Assistant and BC ECE Basic Certificates, which are the provincial qualifications for working in licensed early childhood programs for children from birth to five.
+Students complete the prescribed courses online and, after finishing the program, apply to the BC ECE Registry for certification.

 What You’ll Learn